An Easy Method to Use SCCM Application Supersedence | ConfigMgr

 Result – Supersedence

-Let us see in the below section outcome of the supersedence deployment.
-As we discussed above, we will uninstall the 7Zip application before using the superseding application Notepad++ to install it on the device.
+Let us see in the section below the outcome of the supersedence deployment.
+As we discussed above, we will uninstall the 7Zip application before installing the superseding application Notepad++ on the device.

-I have gathered the AppEnforce.log to show you the result of the supersedence application deployment status on a device.
-You can see the logs saying that you uninstalled the 7Zip application from the device.
+I have gathered the AppEnforce.log to show you the result of a device’s supersedence application deployment status.
+The logs say that you uninstalled the 7Zip application from the device.

 +++ Starting Uninstall enforcement for App DT "7-Zip 19.00 (x64 edition) - Windows Installer (.msi file)" ApplicationDeliveryType - ScopeId_1074285A-82C7-474F-B242-1EE20F8C3CE5/DeploymentType_f0c6b8d4-fce7-4b3b-a390-18a065c383a4, Revision - 1, ContentPath - C:\windows\ccmcache\4, Execution Context - Any AppEnforce 6/9/2021 10:08:33 AM 7424 (0x1D00) App is targeted to Machine, Execution context is Any AppEnforce 6/9/2021 10:08:33 AM 7424 (0x1D00) RepairAction node for appdt ScopeId_1074285A-82C7-474F-B242-1EE20F8C3CE5/DeploymentType_f0c6b8d4-fce7-4b3b-a390-18a065c383a4 from digest not found: 0x80070002 AppEnforce 6/9/2021 10:08:33 AM 7424 (0x1D00) Performing detection of app deployment type 7-Zip 19.00 (x64 edition) - Windows Installer (.msi file)(ScopeId_1074285A-82C7-474F-B242-1EE20F8C3CE5/DeploymentType_f0c6b8d4-fce7-4b3b-a390-18a065c383a4, revision 1) for system.
 AppEnforce 6/9/2021 10:08:33 AM 7424 (0x1D00)